New York Whistleblower Protection

 Recently, the Senate unanimously voted to pass the Criminal Antitrust Anti-Retaliation Act (CAARA), also known as the Leahy-Grassley Bill to protect whistleblowers in criminal antitrust cases.
 The bill provides third-party whistleblowers with a civil remedy against employers who retaliate against employees who cooperate with the U.S. Department of Justice.
 This program should encourage whistleblowers to come forward without the fear of being retaliated against.

-If you are a New York metropolitan area employee who is considering blowing the whistle on an employer's illegal conduct or have been retaliated against for speaking out, contact The Harman Firm, PC.
+If you are a New York metropolitan area employee who is considering blowing the whistle on an employer's illegal conduct or have been retaliated against for speaking out, contact The Harman Firm, LLP.